 Prior to coming to Samford, she devoted herself to using her language skills in Christian ministry settings.
 She served for twenty years with the General Board of Discipleship, The United Methodist Church, in the area of leadership development for Hispanic/Latino ministries; she also lived in Santiago de Chile for two years and worked in a professional capacity or as a missions volunteer in various other Latin American countries.
-She continues to do volunteer and consulting work with the National Plan for Hispanic/Latino Ministries, The United Methodist Church and with various agencies of The United Methodist Church in the area of Hispanic/Latino ministry development.
-During the summers, she served as the Academic Director and faculty for Garrett-Evangelical Theological Seminary’s Escuela Curso de Estudios (Spanish-language Course of Study for local pastors) where she taught an introductory theology course in Spanish.
-She continues to work with various United Methodist institutions, equipping members for cross-cultural ministry.
+During the summers 2000-2003 and 2007-2015, she served as the Academic Director and/or faculty for Garrett-Evangelical Theological Seminary’s Escuela Curso de Estudios (Spanish-language Course of Study for local pastors) where she taught an introductory theology course in Spanish.
+She continues to work with various United Methodist institutions, equipping members for cross-cultural ministry, and doing volunteer mission work.

 Degrees and Certifications